smdb21/java-miape-api/README.md

 ---
 (1) [The Minimal Information about a Proteomics Experiment (MIAPE) from the Proteomics Standards Initiative.
-Mart?nez-Bartolom?
-S, Binz PA, Albar JP.
+Martinez-Bartolome S, Binz PA, Albar JP.
 Methods Mol Biol.
 2014;1072:765-80. doi: 10.1007/978-1-62703-631-3_53.](https://www.ncbi.nlm.nih.gov/pubmed/24136562).

 (2) [Guidelines for reporting the use of gel electrophoresis in proteomics.